 3. Face your fears.

+1. Ban the word 'should' from your vocabulary.
 For many of us, the word should is one of the most commonly used words in our vocabulary.
 "I should do this, or I should do that" "I should have gone to the gym", or "I should really take this trip."

 For those addicted to tomorrow the word 'should' plays a controlling role in everyday life.
 In fact, it becomes so normal that it become invisible.
 'Should' exists in the background of the mind, directing choices and decisions.